trustfractal/did_registry_demo/README.md

       ```
       0x0000000000000000000000000000000000000000000000000000000000000001
       ```
-      Normally, when Fractal's server call this method, this value is a personal unique identifier.
+      As mentioned, when Fractal's servers call this method, this value is a personal unique identifier.
   - Click "transact"

 Our address is now in the FractalRegistry! 🚀